How to Create DEMs from LAS files with ArcGIS 3D Analyst

 How do you read point clouds or LAS files with ArcGIS 3D Analyst?

 Let’s go step-by-step from a dense point cloud to a digital elevation model and digital surface model.

 LAS File Format

 LAS files are available for public use, unlike ASCII and other proprietary file formats.
 The dense networks of coordinate point measurements are so large sometimes that they often need to be split to prevent the file size from becoming too large.

 When you compress a LAS file, the file format specifically for this is LAZ.
 You can save significant storage space using the LAZ file format.
 Like most file compression, LAZ has no information loss.

 How do we convert LAS files in ArcGIS into DEMs, DSMs, or other outputs?
-To start this tutorial, you’ll need ArcGIS 3D Analyst and a sample LAS Dataset like from these top 6 free LiDAR sources.
+To start this tutorial, you’ll need an ArcGIS 3D Analyst extension and a sample LAS Dataset from these top 6 free LiDAR sources.

 Step 1: Turn on the 3D Analyst Extension in ArcCatalog.